andepraveenofficial/html-tutorial/00-Material/html.md

 </div>
 ```

-- **span**
-  `span` is an In-Line Element.
+- **span** is an In-Line Element.
-  This span element used to apply some css styles for a particular character , word , group of words.
+- This span element used to apply some css styles for a particular character, word , group of words.
-  content comes side by side.
+- content comes side by side.

 ```html
 <p>I am <span class="my-style">Ande Praveen</span></p>